Our Response to Coronavirus

 - What are the social distancing rules?

-- As of 19 July, theatre’s will be able to open at full capacity so you will be sitting next to other people.
+- As of 19 July, theatres have been able to open at full capacity so you will be sitting next to other people.
 We ask you to maintain a safe social distance where possible when queuing to take your seats and moving around the theatre.
 You may need to pass someone to take your seat in a row – to mitigate risk we recommend wearing your face covering while moving around the theatre.

 - What else are you doing?